moul/sprig/README.md

 - b32dec: Decode a string from a Base32 string
 - b64enc: Encode a string into a Base64 string
 - b64dec: Decode a string from a Base64 string
+- json: Marshals the input as JSON
+- jsonindent: Marshals the input as JSON with indentation

 ### Data Structures: